This article was last updated on May 11, 2023.

 Everything you need to know about the COVID-19 vaccine

 At the most basic level, vaccinations stimulate the immune system to create antibodies.
-That means, once you and your employees get the COVID-19 vaccine, immunity is developed toward the disease without having to get it first.
+That means, like the flu vaccine, once you and your employees get the COVID-19 vaccine, immunity is developed toward the disease without having to get it first.
 Vaccination is a safer way to build protection against the virus External Site and other variants because the vaccine does not infect you with the virus and does not carry the same risks as contracting the virus.
 According to the Centers for Disease Control and Prevention (CDC), this is what makes vaccines so powerful.